rewardmob/unity-sdk-docs/README.md

 ## Rewarding a User
 Locate a point in your game where you believe a user should be worthy of earning a reward, and call the function below.
+We typically suggest distributing a reward every 30 seconds of gameplay to retain user engagement with RewardMob.
+However, this can vary between experiences.
 ```C#
 RewardMob.instance.SendReward(string achievementDetails, int amountOfRewards);
 ```